 Will my benefits stop while I’m in hospital?

 Your State Pension doesn’t change, no matter how long you’re in hospital.
-But there are some payments that will stop if you are in hospital for more than 28 days:
+But some payments are suspended if you are in hospital for more than 28 days:

-Contact the office that pays your benefits to find out if your benefits will change, and let them know your admission and discharge dates.
+Contact the office that pays your benefits to let them know you are in hospital.
+Then let them know when you leave hospital.
 You’ll need to quote the number on your award letter for the benefits you receive.